imsowjanya/Project-on-Building-and-Deploying-a-Node.js-Application-with-Docker-on-Ubuntu/README.md

 ![image](https://user-images.githubusercontent.com/63364609/233578333-eecf8886-ba78-4204-bb4c-f1637a24aee6.png)

-Step 2 : Clone the code from Github
+Step 2 : Clone the code from Github.
 The code for the project is cloned from GitHub using the command 'git clone <repository_url>'.
 In this case, the repository URL is, https://github.com/LondheShubham153/node-todo-cicd.git